 First, head to the Play Store and grab DiskDigger photo recovery and then run the app.
 There are a few apps on the Play Store that claim to recover deleted photos, but after our investigation, DiskDigger was not only more reliable, but was less intrusive when it came to serving up ads, too.

-Note: On a non-rooted device, DiskDigger is limited to recovering images from your thumbnail caches, which means that the images will likely be lower-quality than the original photos or videos.
-Recovering the full-resolution original versions of the photos or videos is only possible by rooting your device.
+Note: On a non-rooted device, DiskDigger is limited to recovering images from your thumbnail caches, which means that the images will likely be of a lower quality than the original photos or videos.
+Recovering the full-resolution original versions of the photos or videos is only possible by rooting your device, and getting the Pro version of the app.
 If you don't know how to root your phone, then refer to our complete guide on how to root Android to get started.

 At first, it didn't look like DiskDigger could find our photos, but a quick dip into its settings and unchecking the minimum file size factor revealed our deleted pics.
-We should also note at this point that if you want to recover your photos, you will need the Pro version of the app, which is available below.
+As we said above, if you want to recover your photos, you will need the Pro version of the app, which is available at the link below.
+Less than $4 is a small price to pay to get your memories back.

 Once you've recovered your photos, you'll want to make sure this never happens again.
 And we all know prevention is better than the cure.